EstherSlabbert/CICD-with-Jenkins/README.md

 - Continuous Feedback and Collaboration
 - Greater Deployment Stability
 - Scalability and Agility
+- To release software more efficiently
+- save time and money with automation (scripting)

 ## <a id="what-is-jenkins">What is Jenkins?</a>

 Jenkins is an open-source automation server that facilitates continuous integration (CI) and continuous delivery (CD) of software projects.
 It helps automate the build, test, and deployment processes, allowing teams to rapidly and reliably deliver software applications.

 Jenkins is built with Java and requires latest (or a specific) version of Java to run.
 It listens at default port 8080.
+It integrates with AWS.

 ### <a id="what-are-the-stages-of-a-jenkins-pipeline">What are the stages of a Jenkins pipeline?</a>